 The haunted house aesthetic is one I always adore in horror movies.
 There is such a beautiful dreary mood crafted that I find endearing — call me weird.
 The way the comfort of a home is turned on its head by paranoia and suspense is such an intriguing setup.
 It’s perhaps my favorite sub-genre of the horror category, though more often than not, I admit I feel let down by the final act.
 Relic was not one of those disappointments, however.

 Great horror for me is when the filmmakers choose to build a story that plays on the real.
 Where supernatural happenings offer an artistic, otherworldly explanation to the true horrors in life we face.
 Relic takes us there, providing an escape from the sad reality of watching our loved ones begin to lose themselves.
 I don’t think there is a single person who hasn’t witnessed a parent or grandparent begin to battle mentally with their age.
 While this film seems on the surface to simply showcase a supernatural element to dementia, the true allegory is our own struggle to cope with it.

 It’s a story that with every scare or moment of dread that is built, has a moment of solace and realistic expression of losing our matriarchal/patriarchal family pillar.
 This is one of few films I really feel a deep connection to in terms of its message.
 It reminded me of my own experience with my great grandmother, and also my own personal fear of one day possibly facing it with my mother, and perhaps myself.

-It’s films like these that truly prove the horror genre to be more than a one dimensional thought that some have.
+It’s films like these that truly prove the horror genre to be more than a one-dimensional thought that some have.
 The real horrors lie in life, but through expression on film, we can contextualize that.
-There’s a sad, yet beautiful shot at the very end with the three woman that is so powerful and relatable, it solidified my appreciation for the films final message.
+There’s a sad, yet beautiful shot at the very end with the three women that is so powerful and relatable, it solidified my appreciation for the film’s final message.